This Trip is only open to my FRIENDS and FRIENDS OF FRIENDS and FOLLOWERS on Facebook and Instagram.

 Duration: 21 days.

-Cost: To be decided but will be inclusive of hotels & tented camps, transportation, local taxes & permits with breakfast & dinner provided.
+Cost: $1390(USD) inclusive of hotels & tented camps, transportation, local taxes & permits.

 Ladakh is the largest province within the North Indian State of Jammu and Kashmir, covering approximately 60,000 square miles (100,000 sq. km.)

 Roughly, the size of Switzerland, it is surrounded and bisected by some of the highest mountain ranges and passes in the world.

 Thanks to its remoteness, Ladakh was one of the last cultures on earth to come in contact with westerners and it was only in 1974 that the region was opened up to tourists.

 An arid, high altitude paradise (part of the Greater Tibetan plateau ) of spectacular ever changing vistas bathed in surreal light and worshipped by monks that practice and embrace ancient Buddhist philosophy in gompas perched precariously on wind eroded cliffs.
 This region, unlike Tibet, remains unfettered by outside control.

 A land guarded by chortens that stand like giant, immovable chess pieces and watched over by elusive snow leopards and giant birds of prey.

 A region of intrepid weather worn people, their lifestyles adapted to the changing hues of a Himalayan wilderness dictated not by mankind, but by nature, and thus cut off by the demands of modernity or time.